mmurski/Scripts-1/README.md

 Machines within the network can only be accessed by SSH.

-TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?
+The ElkStackVM can access at IP address 40.75.18.92
 A summary of the access policies in place can be found in the table below.